noostvog/TypeScriptIPC/README.md

    }
   ```

-*  Due to width subtyping, the type of an object does not guarantee that only those properties are present at runtime.
+*  Due to width subtyping, the type of an object does not guarantee that only those properties are present in that object at runtime.
 Therefore, objects with a special interface type can only be created by casting an object literal to that interface.
 Since TypeScript 1.6, TypeScript has a stricter object literal assignment check that disallows hidden properties when assigning an object literal to an interface anymore.
 However, it is still possible to have hidden properties when a variable with an interface type is assigned to a variable with an object type (literal or interface).
 Therefore, our implementation still limits these kinds assignments.
 Variables with interface types can only be assigned to each other if both have or lack constraints.

 * Casts are currently not supported, and should not be used in combination with interfaces with constraints.
   Instead of `<PrivateMessage> {text: "Hi!", userid: 42}` use an assignment: